 Sedum Frosty Morn Info

 The name of this plant is perfectly descriptive.
-The thick, padded leaves are a soft bluish green and adorned with icicles of cream along the ribs and edges.
-Frosty Morn can grow 15 inches (38 cm.) tall with a spread of 12 inches (30 cm.).
+The thick, padded leaves are a soft bluish-green and adorned with icicles of cream along the ribs and edges.
+Frosty Morn can grow 15 inches (38 cm.) tall with a spread of 12 inches (30.5 cm.).

 How to Grow Sedum ‘Frosty Morn’

 Perennial garden lovers will love growing Frosty Morn sedums.
-They are resistant to deer and rabbit damage, tolerate dry soil, air pollution and neglect.
+They are resistant to deer and rabbit damage and tolerate dry soil, air pollution, and neglect.
 They are easy to grow in USDA zones 3-9.

 Growing Frosty Morn sedums from stem cuttings is also quite simple.
 Let the cutting callus over before planting it in a lightly moistened soilless medium.
 Sedums take off quickly, no matter which propagation method you choose.